cooleydw494/codemonkeys/README.md

 ## The Default Automation

 The default automation, `automations/default.py`, is a generic but complete template for running automations on files in your `WORK_PATH`.
-It works well out of the box, and allows you to run GPT-powered mass file operations by simply using monkey configs (`monkey-manifest.yaml`).
+It works well out of the box, and allows you to run GPT-powered mass file operations by simply using Monkey configs (`monkey-manifest.yaml`).
 The default Automation is also a great example of the various capabilities custom automations can have.
-It includes optional examples of all standard monkey config properties, and serves as a good example of how to use the framework-packaged composables.
+It includes optional examples of all standard Monkey config properties, and serves as a good example of how to use the framework-packaged composables.
 Whether your custom automations require far less, far more, or more specific functionality, you can copy/paste a pretty good starting point from `automations/default.py`.

 ## Attribution
 All forms of attribution will be appreciated, especially when linking directly to the repo.